Entergy New Orleans has developed turn-key EV charging solutions for commercial installation.

-The EVCI rider monthly payment will remain fixed over the 10-year period.
+EVCI rider monthly payment will remain fixed over the selected period (1-10 years).
 If there are modifications or additions to EV charging infrastructure, such as replacement of components, a new agreement may be required.

 - What if I am residential customer?

 Entergy’s EVCI rider works for installing EV chargers at multi-family housing but is not available for individual residential customer installations.
 Rebates for residential installations can be applied for through the Entergy e-Tech program.
 For residential Level 2 installations, please click here.

 The initial contract term for the EVCI rider is 10 years and will be automatically extended for successive periods of one year until and unless terminated by written notice given by one party to the other.

 Entergy New Orleans will construct, own and maintain the charger for your use, as well as the use of your customers and/or employees.

 Entergy New Orleans is responsible for providing operations and maintenance, subject to your desired level as specified in the agreement.

 - Can I still get information on charger usage?